lmigueldf/doc/guide/plugins.md

 Furthermore at the top of the game's `src/Application.js`:

 ~~~
-import geoloc;
+import plugins.geoloc.install;
 ~~~

-This imports the `geoloc.js` file under `devkit/addons/geoloc/js/`.
+This imports the `install.js` file under `devkit/addons/geoloc/js/`.
+This file checks if it is running on native or in the browser, and will add a JS wrapper to the `navigator` object for native.

-There are actually two versions of this file for GeoLocation.

-The `js/native/geoloc.js` file is used for native iOS or Android builds.
-And the `js/geoloc.js` file is used for web builds.
-This distinction is important since web browsers already support geolocation, but on native platforms JavaScript code must be included to interact with the native code.
+What to import may vary from plugin to plugin, so please refer to the documentation that is provided with the plugin for usage instructions.

 ## Plugin Directory Structure